Find Affordable College Courses

 Houston, TX

-University of Houston ranked #23 on this year’s Best Geological & Earth Sciences Schools list.
-Located in the large city of Houston, UH is a public college with a fairly large student population.
+University of Houston landed the #23 spot in the 2023 rankings for the best geological and earth sciences programs.
+Located in the city of Houston, UH is a public school with a very large student population.

 On average, geology graduates from UH take out $21,550 in student loans while working on their degree.

-California State University - Long Beach came in at #24 in this year’s edition of the Best Geological & Earth Sciences Schools ranking.
+California State University - Long Beach ranked #24 on this year’s Best Geological & Earth Sciences Schools list.
 CSULB is a very large public school located in the city of Long Beach.

 On average, geology graduates from UCSB take out $25,000 in student loans while working on their degree.